Lara House (Las Piñas): Architectural characteristics

 The Lara House is a Post and Lintel Type of construction.
 Wood posts were located at the ground floor - reaching up to the second floor.
 It reflects Second Transition Post-1860s Bahay na Bato Quadrant Style.
 With its predecessor, the First Transition Pre-1860s (which uses clay roofing tiles), the said style integrated galvanized (G.I.) roofing with thick gauge, second floor made of wood, and ground floor made of adobe stone.
 It is a single detached structure with an L-configuration plan.
 One of its unique architectural features was its three-paneled wooden door located at the second floor.

 The ground floor served as silong – laid with concrete flooring.
 Glass jalousies, steel bars, and grill doors were also located.
 The termination of full-height adobe walls was adorned with round-edge cornice.
 The second floor, which catered residential uses before, was laid with wide wood planks.
-Wooden door panels, and sliding capiz shell windows and persianas (wooden louvers) were also located.
-Some decorative elements at the second floor includes wood beveling, ventanilla, capsule-shaped design in the center panels, diagonal lattice espejo (clerestory), and pilasters with moldings.
+Wooden door panels, and sliding capiz-shell windows and persianas (wooden louvers) were also located.
+Some decorative elements on the second floor includes wood beveling, ventanillas, capsule-shaped design in the center panels, diagonal lattice espejo (clerestory), and pilasters with moldings.